symfony/ux/README.md

 Symfony UX Turbo also comes with a convenient integration with Doctrine ORM.

-With a single attribute, your clients can subscribe to creation, update and deletion of entities.
+With a single attribute, your clients can subscribe to creation, update and deletion of entities:

 ```php
 // src/Entity/Book.php